mathworks-ref-arch/matlab-parallel-server-on-aws/README.md

 ### How long does this process take?

 If you already have an AWS account set up and ready to use, you can start a MATLAB Parallel Server Reference Architecture cluster in less than 15 minutes.
-Time varies depending on the size of your cluster.
+Startup time will vary depending on the size of your cluster.

 ### How do I manage limits?